ltgoslo/norec_neg/annotation_guidelines/guidelines_neg.md

 ## Affixes
 * u-
 * ikke--
-* -løs,-løse,-løst
+* -løs,-løse,-løst/-laus,-lause,-laust
 * -fri,-frie,-fritt

 # Annotation procedure
 The following chapters will describe the annotation procedure.
 Details concerning the software follow a more general discussion of how the sentences should be annotated.
 All sentences containing semantic negation are annotated, meaning that if there is any negation of the propositions in the sentence, it should be marked regardless of how it is expressed.
-All sentences containing semantic negation are annotated regardless of their earlier sentiment annotations, meaning that there will be some, but not complete overlap between the sentences marked for negation and those marked for sentiment in the corpus presented in Øvrelid et al. A sentence can further contain multiple negation cues and associated scopes.
-Inter-sentential negation (negation spanning several sentences) is not annotated, but in these cases the scope of the negation is implicit, and the cue is marked as having no scope.
+All sentences containing semantic negation are annotated regardless of their earlier sentiment annotations, meaning that there will be some, but not complete overlap between the sentences marked for negation and those marked for sentiment in the corpus presented in Øvrelid et al. (2019) A sentence can further contain multiple negation cues and associated scopes.
+Inter-sentential negation (negation spanning several sentences) is not annotated, but in these cases the scope of the negation is seen as implicit, and the cue is marked as having no scope.
+As in answering "no" to a question the author has posed earlier.

 ## Annotating cues

 ### Identifying cues
-Look for the word that makes you understand that there is some negation.
+We should look for the word that makes us understand that there is some negation.
 Cues are usually members of a relatively fixed group of words, see the list above for more details.
 It is important to be aware of that although cues are usually from this list, the words above can also be found in cases that do not indicate negation, such as in certain fixed expressions.
 The annotator must therefore perform a test to check whether there is actually negation.
-A rephrasing such as "det er ikke slik at..." can be useful in this case.
+A rephrasing such as *det er ikke slik at...* 'it is not the case that...' can be useful in this case.
 If the rephrasing is only possible with "Det er lite sannsynlig at..." or something similar, then it is a case of speculation, and it is not marked in this annotation round.
 Note that negation should be a direct consequence of the negation cue, not just implied due to other factors.

 ### Affixal cues
 We allow the marking of affixal cues.
 Some possible affixes are mentioned in the list above.
 One thing to note when looking for affixal cues, is whether it actually indicates negation or not, which is also the case for other negation cues.
 Words with affixal negation cues tend to be semantically different from adverbial negation with *ikke*, but the annotators need not worry about this.
 Some problems are specific to certain cues.
 We do not mark cases that are clearly not negated in any way.

 #### u- and mis-
-The prefix *u-* in Norwegian largely corresponds to the English prefix 'un-', but it is also used in a series of words where it usually has the meaning "bad", such as *udyr* 'beast; pest, *uvær* 'bad weather', *uvenn* 'enemy;bad friend', *utøy* 'vermin', *ulempe* 'disadvantage',*uår* 'bad (crop) year', and many more.
+The prefix *u-* in Norwegian largely corresponds to the English prefix 'un-', but when used with nominal roots it is also used in a series of words where it usually has the meaning "bad", such as *udyr* 'beast; pest, *uvær* 'bad weather', *uvenn* 'enemy; bad friend', *utøy* 'vermin', *ulempe* 'disadvantage',*uår* 'bad (crop) year', and many more.
 Most of these are nouns.
 The prefix mis-, which largely corresponds to English "mis-", tends to indicate "not correct" or "bad", and is not annotated in these cases.
 One can try to dismantle the word and see if the word without the affix is in fact what is negated.
 This is perhaps especially relevant for words that in most cases are borrowed as-is, but where the frequency of these borrowings make the speakers aware of the morphology, such as in words containing the affixes "im-", "-in", etc. and other graeco-latin vocabulary items.
 For example, in Norwegian, "impotent" is quite different from "ikke potent". "impotent" is therefore not annotated, but in cases with clear negation, they should be annotated.
+The annotators also need to be aware of words where the prefix has been lexicalised, and the original non-negated word is no longer part of the active lexicon.

 #### -løs
 The affix -løs '-less' is another common affix that often indicates negation in the sense of "not containing".
 Note that this ending will look different depending on the concordance with the noun it is modifying: -løs (f,m), -løst(n), -løse(pl,def).